Summary of Tuberculosis

 The BCG vaccine can reduce severe TB in young children but is not very effective in adults.
-TB treatment commonly requires at least four different drugs to be taken daily for at least six months, or longer in patients with drug resistant or complicated TB.
-About 40 percent of TB cases are missed, mis-diagnosed and untreated.
-This can result in death or prolonged illness with increased disease transmission or development of drug resistance if wrongly treated.
+TB treatment commonly requires at least four different drugs to be taken daily for at least six months, or longer in patients with drug-resistant or complicated TB.
+About 40% of TB cases are missed, misdiagnosed and untreated.
+This can result in death or prolonged illness with increased disease transmission, or the development of drug resistance if wrongly treated.
 There are a lot of efforts to strengthen TB control, develop new drugs and vaccines and improve diagnostic tools and treatment for TB.

 The objectives of the TB group are to improve TB diagnosis and treatment by carrying out clinical trials of new diagnostic tests and therapeutic approaches.
-We also aim to understand more about how genetic variations in both host and pathogen influence disease presentations and outcomes.
+We also aim to understand more about how genetic variations in both host and pathogen influence disease presentations, treatment responses and outcomes.

 Our major research interests are:

 Improving Treatment: TB meningitis (TBM) is the most severe form of TB causing death or neurological disability in half of all cases.
-To improve treatment outcomes, we have run clinical trials of modified anti-tuberculosis regimens and using adjunctive anti-inflammatory drugs.
-Patients’ LTA4H genotypes have been found regulate inflammation and predict survival.
-Ongoing studies in meningeal and pulmonary TB have the potential to establish therapies directed by host genotype.
+To improve treatment outcomes, we have run clinical trials of modified anti-tuberculosis regimens and adjunctive anti-inflammatory drugs.
+Patients’ LTA4H genotypes have been found regulate inflammation and can be used to predict survival.
+Ongoing studies in meningeal and pulmonary TB have similar potential to establish therapies directed by host genotype.

 Host Genetics in Susceptibility and Treatment Response: Host immunity plays an important role in bacterial control and inflammatory response, which then lead to different outcomes.
 We aim to link human genotype and immunological phenotype before and during TB treatment and thus improve outcomes.
-Regarding host susceptibility, we focus on genes involved in M. tuberculosis recognition and in regulating the immune response.
-We are also conducting RNA-Seq on clinical samples to reveal the pathogenesis of different forms of TB.
+Regarding host susceptibility, we focus on genes involved in recognition of M. tuberculosis and regulation of the immune response.
+We are also conducting RNA sequencing on clinical samples to illuminate the pathogenesis of different forms of TB.

-- Adjunctive corticosteroids for TBM in HIV-infected adults in Vietnam and Indonesia
+- Adjunctive corticosteroids for TB meningitis in HIV-infected adults in Vietnam and Indonesia

-- Leukotriene A4 hydrolase stratified trial of adjunctive corticosteroids for HIV-uninfected adults with TBM in Vietnam
+- Leukotriene A4 hydrolase stratified trial of adjunctive corticosteroids for HIV-uninfected adults with TB meningitis in Vietnam

-- Shortened intensive anti-TB and anti-inflammatory (aspirin) for children with TBM in Uganda, Vietnam, Zambia, Zimbabwe
+- Shortened intensive anti-TB and anti-inflammatory (aspirin) for children with TB meningitis in Uganda, Vietnam, Zambia, Zimbabwe

 - Prospective observational study of the host and bacterial determinants of outcome from multi-drug resistant pulmonary TB